chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 Using Named Entity Recognition, we generated 700 unique named location entities, which included cities, countries, continents, village, plazas, parks, streets, rivers, train stations, universities, geological descriptors.
 I wanted to exclude Quebec and locations situated in Quebec.
 By logical extension, I also excluded named location entities that include Quebec, like Canada, North America, and Americas, but not South America and Latin America.
 I did not want to distract from the geographical range represented in the corpus, especially with scaled visualizations.
 For now, I am focusing on Quebec in relationship to other named location entities with the assumption that Quebec is the node for each of these discrete relationships.
 Hence, Where is the world for Quebec?

-CODE SAMPLE MAYBE EVEN LINK TO THE JUPYTER NOTEBOOK

-ONE SCREENSHOT OF THE GOOGLE SHEET

-MAP?

 ## Results and Analysis

-SOME IMAGE?
-WHY ARE YOUR FINDINGS IMPORTANT?

-WHAT DOES IT SAY ABOUT DIGITAL METHODS IN THE HUMANITIES

 ## Conclusions

-SOME REMARKS ABOUT MULTILINGUAL DH, WORKING WITH FRENHC ETC

 > Acknowledgements
 > Thank you to Merve Tekgürler for making this project prototype possible in Fall 2023.
 Thank you to Quinn Dombrowski for initially coding the scraper in Winter 2023.
 Thank you to Em Ho for improving on Dombrowski's scraper in Summer 2024, and grow the corpus from 40 magazine issues to 970.
 My collaboration with Ho was made possible by the Stanford School of Humanities & Sciences through a Graduate Research Opportunity Grant.